-One example of Myths about Industrial Agriculture is in the 8 Aug 2012 The Tribune by Rob Johnston, “The Great Organic Myths,” which tries to argue that:
+One example of Myths about Industrial Agriculture is in the 8 Aug 2012 The Tribune by Rob Johnston, “The Great Organic Myths,” which tries to argue without any evidence that:

 Organic foods are not healthier or better for the environment – and they’re packed with pesticides.
 In an age of climate change and shortages, these foods are an indulgence the world can’t afford.